STEVE INSKEEP, HOST:

 ISONG: I wanted to do something that was kind of cross-cultural.
 It was the biggest budget movie I've ever done.
 Like I always say, I did take my chances on this one.

 GLASSPIEGEL: Nollywood started as a home video industry, the movies sold on VHS cassettes.
 But today, Isong premieres at fancy Lagos theaters and distributes online.
 She's shooting for new horizons in West Africa, and for screens large and small across the globe.
 For NPR News, this is Wills Glasspiegel.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.